Siege of Yorktown: Aftermath

 On October 25, Washington issued an order which stipulated that all fugitive slaves who had joined the British were to be rounded up by the Continental Army and placed under the supervision of armed guards in fortified positions on both sides of the York River until arrangements could be made to return them to their enslavers.
-Historian Gregory J. W. Urwin describes Washington's action as "[converting] his faithful Continentals—the men credited with winning American independence—into an army of slave catchers."
+The American historian Gregory J. W. Urwin describes Washington's action as "[converting] his faithful Continentals—the men credited with winning American independence—into an army of slave catchers."

 After the British surrender, Washington sent Tench Tilghman to report the victory to Congress.
 After a difficult journey, he arrived in Philadelphia, which celebrated for several days.
 The British Prime Minister, Lord North, is reported to have exclaimed "Oh God, it's all over" when told of the defeat.
 On March 4, 1782, a motion to end "further prosecution of offensive warfare on the continent of North America"—effectively a no confidence motion—passed in the British House of Commons.
 Lord North and his government resigned on March 20.

 Washington moved the Continental Army to New Windsor, New York, where they remained until the Treaty of Paris was signed on September 3, 1783, bringing the eight-year war to an end and establishing the independence of the colonies.
 Although the peace treaty did not happen for two years following the end of the battle, the Yorktown campaign proved to be decisive; there was no significant battle or campaign on the North American mainland after the Battle of Yorktown and in March 1782, "the British Parliament had agreed to cease hostilities."